OEUG99/Knowledge-Garden/pages/Graph___Style Guide.md

 				- The purpose of this namespace is to archive unneeded pages and namespaces.
 Instead of deleting pages, make them a child of this name space, and disable
 		- ### Data Type Namespace:
 			- Data Type namespaces is the name applied to certain namespaces on this graph.
 Typically, they share the following properties:
-				- Each page apart of this namespace use identical formatting. logseq.order-list-type:: number
+				- Each page apart of this namespace use identical formatting and page props. logseq.order-list-type:: number
 				- The root node of the name space is disabled in the graph view, as displaying this provides no meaningful information.
 For example, don't want the root node for Document to display, because having our graph connecting every document together tells us nothing. logseq.order-list-type:: number

 				  By doing so, we can leverage the power of namespaces for organizing, while also not having  it affect the graph view.  i.e, we can quickly see a list of all documents we have by viewing the hierarchy section in the root node.

-				  This allows us to automatically import in files from services like Readwise and to quickly find them.
+				  This allows us to automatically import in notes from services like Readwise and to quickly find them, with out having to search for names.
 			- **[[Document]]**
+			  collapsed:: true
 				- {{embed ((65402583-680b-4999-9244-b8550f5ed47b))}}
 				- **Formating:**
 					- title::